FlorianS4/project_4_django/README.md

 #### First Time User
 - I want to read reviews about games I'm interested in.
 - I want to read what other people think about my favorite game.
-- I'm looking for a new game to play and hope to find inspiration on this site.
+- I want to play a new game and hope to find inspiration.

 #### Returning User
-- I want to write my own reviews and provide my own thoughts about a game i like.
+- I want to write my own reviews and provide my own thoughts about a game I like.
 - I want to like good reviews.
-- I want to wirte comments with my own thoughts about a game that somebody wrote a blog post for.
+- I want to write comments with my own thoughts about a game that somebody wrote a blog post for.

 #### Frequent User
-- I want to bookmark good reviews so I can come back to the post after I finished the game.
+- I want to bookmark good reviews so I can come back to the post after I finish the game.

 ## Design
 ### Typography